alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-11-sufis-beats-themselves-with-skewers.md

 locale: en
 note: true
 lang: en
-excerpt: "It is worth mentioning that such people are very dangerous to Islam and thus you have to beware of them and warn others against them."
+summary: "It is worth mentioning that such people are very dangerous to Islam and thus you have to beware of them and warn others against them."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz